WestPeakResearch/WestPeakWebsite/src/content/About/women-in-wp.md

 ---

 In a male-dominated field, WestPeak strives to provide the skills and knowledge neccessary to women for success within the capital markets.
-We aim to create an welcoming and inclusive environment through events such as socials and the WP x YWiB Stock Pitch.
+We aim to create a welcoming and inclusive environment through events such as socials and the WP x YWiB Stock Pitch.